MakeSchool-Tutorials/job-search-navigator/P03-find-warm-connections/content.md

 >
 > Don't forget to add contacts to the [Contact Management Tool](https://docs.google.com/spreadsheets/d/18T7xSIWxxOkWbGImLqHiOflepw2S6h-cM-1y4l9zrjQ/edit#gid=1184999698)

+If you think you can get a lot of messaging done in a limited amount of time, sign up for a Premium LinkedIn trial for unlimited LinkedIn Messaging, regardless of if you're connected to someone!

 Ok, you've gone through and found a ton of people to contact.
 What's next?

 # Find Contact Info